Estimated Reading Time: 9 minutes

 Good care homes will have a dedicated member of staff that’s employed to ensure residents can have plenty of life satisfaction through some brilliant activities that are regularly arranged, often on a daily or weekly basis.

-Known as an activity coordinator, they will look after the mental wellbeing of residents by tailoring an activities programme in residential care to every resident’s individual needs and preferences (person centred care or patient-centred care) while also ensuring everyone who wants to is taking part.
+Known as an activity coordinator, they will look after the mental wellbeing of residents by tailoring an activities programme in residential care to every resident’s individual needs and preferences (person centred care) while also ensuring everyone who wants to is taking part.
 Some of the most meaningful activities that will work wonders for elderly mental wellbeing include reading, gardening, singing and day trips out of the care home (more on this later).

 These activities should be varied and fun!
 The goal of these activities should be to keep you or your loved one happy, fulfilled and content.